girlbossceo/conduwuit/README.md

 If you want to connect an Appservice to Conduit, take a look at the [Appservice Guide](APPSERVICES.md).

-If you want to cross compile Conduit to another architecture, read the [Cross-Compile Guide](CROSS_COMPILE.md).

 ##### Deploy using a Debian package

 You need to have the `deb` helper command installed that creates Debian packages from Cargo projects (see [cargo-deb](https://github.com/mmstick/cargo-deb/) for more info):